IonutOcneanu/JSCourseProject2---Modal-Windows/README.md

 # JSCourseProject2

-The second project of the Udemy Course.
-A simple page which shows how a modal window works.
-Again, I checked how it worked and tried it my self.
-I tried to complicate it a bit and made the buttons display 3 different modals.
+ Third project from the Udemy Course.
+The Pig dice game.
+Once again, I choose to do it from scratch in order to practice HTML/CSS and, of course, JS, before checking the course's solutions.